IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 # Configuring notifications
 {: #configuring-notifications}

 {{site.data.keyword.cloudcerts_full}} can send you notifications about certificate lifecycle events.
 These include reminders to renew certificates before they expire, and to deploy certificates when they are ready.
-To get notifications from {{site.data.keyword.cloudcerts_short}}, you can set up a notifications channel.
+To get notifications from {{site.data.keyword.cloudcerts_short}}, you can set up a notification channel.
 You can specify either a Slack Webhook, a Callback URL, or any combination of the two.
 {: shortdesc}

 ## Notifications to monitor certificate expiration